-Author Mark Yarm (who is not Mudhoney singer Mark Arm with a typo) has a strong insider’s understanding of what the Seattle scene was really about and doesn’t just focus on “the big four” (Nirvana, Pearl Jam, Soundgarden and Alice In Chains), giving fair representation to everyone who made a mark there, from originators like The Melvins, Tad and the U-Men, to unwelcome scene-killers Candlebox (ugh) and Courtney Love (quadruple-ugh), who come off really poorly.
-I’m not the biggest fan of grunge (I can take it or leave it outside of Mudhoney, Nirvana and Mark Lanegan’s stuff), but I love reading about all the wild characters and chaotic happenings of the grunge era.
+Author Mark Yarm (who is not Mudhoney singer Mark Arm with a typo) has a strong insider’s understanding of what the Seattle scene was really about and doesn’t just focus on “the big four” (Nirvana, Pearl Jam, Soundgarden, and Alice In Chains), giving fair representation to everyone who made a mark there, from originators like The Melvins, Tad and the U-Men, to unwelcome scene-killers Candlebox (ugh) and Courtney Love (quadruple-ugh), who come off really poorly.
+I can take or leave most of these bands outside of Mudhoney, Nirvana and Mark Lanegan’s stuff, but I love reading about all the wild characters and chaotic happenings of the grunge era.
 I’d even welcome a third similarly-written book on the topic if someone wants to write it!